Braga in 2018 | |||

 | * Club domestic league appearances and goals | |||

-Known asAbel during his playing days, he started his career as a player inFluminense in 1968, staying at the club until 1976, when he moved toVasco da Gama.
+Known asAbel during his playing days, he started his career as a player inFluminense in 1968, being a regular member of the youth sides.[1]
+After becoming a part of the first team squad in 1971, he was loaned toFigueirense in 1973.[2]

 In July 2000, Braga signed forOlympique de Marseille –rivals of his former team PSG – who had only just stayed inLigue 1 on the last day of the previous season.
 He spent large amounts of money to buy compatriotsMarcelinho Paraíba andAdriano Gabiru, and was dismissed in November with the team in the relegation zone having won five out of 16 games.[12]

-On 29 July 2013, after five consecutive loses in2013 Brazilian League, that keep the club in relegation zone, Braga was dismissed from Fluminense.[7]
+On 29 July 2013, after five consecutive loses in the2013 Série A that kept the club in relegation zone, Braga was dismissed from Fluminense.[32]

-Braga returned to Al Jazira for a second spell in the summer of 2015, but parted company with the club in December after a string of poor results.[9]
+Braga then returned to Al Jazira for a second spell on 16 June 2015,[35] but parted company with the club in December after a string of poor results.[36]

-On 2 January 2019, Flamengo hired Abel Braga as head coach.[12]
-They confirmed their status as favourites by winning the2019 Campeonato Carioca.[13]
-He resigned on 29 May after being contested by fans.[14]
+On 2 January 2019, Braga returned to Flamengo as head coach.[39]
+They confirmed their status as favourites by winning the2019 Campeonato Carioca,[40] but Braga still resigned on 29 May, after being contested by fans.[41]

 Cruzeiro announced Braga as head coach on 27 September 2019,[42] but sacked him on 29 November after winning three games out of 14.[43]
 He was announced as Vasco da Gama's head coach for the 2020 season on 16 December 2019,[44] but resigned the following 16 March.

-On 10 November 2020, Braga returned to Internacional for a seventh spell as manager, replacingEduardo Coudet.[18]
-He left the following 26 February, after losing the2020 Série A in the last round.[19]
+On 10 November 2020, Braga returned to Internacional for a seventh spell as head coach, replacingEduardo Coudet.[45]
+He left the following 26 February, after losing the2020 Série A in the last round.[46]

 On 29 July 2017, Braga's 18-year-old son, João Pedro, died after falling from the balcony of the family's apartment in the Leblon region of Rio de Janeiro.[55]
 Braga was informed of his son's death whilst undergoing the final preparations for Fluminense's fixture against Ponte Preta the following day.
 Ponte Preta agreed to Fluminense's request to postpone the match, which was rescheduled by the CBF.